flutter/packages/packages/google_adsense/README.md

 # google_adsense
 [Google AdSense](https://adsense.google.com/intl/en_us/start/) plugin for Flutter Web

-This package initializes AdSense on your website and provides an `AdUnitWidget` that can be configured and placed in the desired location in your Flutter web app UI, without having to directly modify the HTML markup of the app directly.
+This package initializes AdSense on your website and provides an ad unit `Widget` that can be configured and placed in the desired location in your Flutter web app UI, without having to directly modify the HTML markup of the app directly.

+## Disclaimer: Early Access ⚠️
+This package is currently in early access and is provided as-is.
+While it's open source and publicly available, it's likely that you'll need to make additional customizations and configurations to fully integrate it with your Flutter Web App.
+Please express interest joining Early Access program using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdN6aOwVkaxGdxbVQFVZ_N4_UCBkuWYa-cS4_rbU_f1jK10Tw/viewform)

 ## Installation
 run `flutter pub add google_adsense`